SDiFI/masdif/README.md

 [Masdif configuration file](config/masdif.yml) and change the setting `chat_widget.path` to another value.

 You can disable the web-chat widget by setting `chat_widget.enabled` to `false`.

+# Configuration
+The configuration for Masdif is located at `config/masdif.yml` and contains options for the Masdif application itself.
+You can use either normal YAML format but also use ERB to embed Ruby code into the configuration file, e.g. to read environment variables.
+The configuration file is loaded by the Rails application at startup and is available via `Rails.application.config.masdif`.

+The configuration can be further refined via `RAILS_ENV` specific configuration values.
+For example, if you want to change the configuration for the test environment, you can add a `test:` section to the configuration file.

+Other parts of the Rails application are following normal Rails conventions and can be configured adequately.

 # Development workflow